nihalseth0506/particle-fluid-surface-interaction/README.md

 ## Status

-Parts **1–4** establish a complete foundation for:
+Parts **1–5** establish a complete foundation for:
 - hybrid dynamical modeling,
 - physically grounded deposition behavior,
-- statistical particle–surface interaction analysis, and
+- statistical particle–surface interaction analysis,
-- feedback-controlled particle transport under uncertainty.
+- feedback-controlled particle transport under uncertainty, and
+- population-level robustness and reliability assessment.

 The framework is now prepared for:
-- **large-scale multi-particle simulations**, and
-- **Simulink-based hybrid system modeling** in the next phase.
+- **system-level hybrid modeling in Simulink**, and
+- higher-level integration of control, uncertainty, and large-scale dynamics.

 ---